-The map shows the combination of roadway and trail projects currently identified for the first 12 years of the plan.
-Please note that sidewalks are included in a separa to funding set audien not show here.
+The map shows the combination of readway and trail projects currently identified for the first 12 years of the plan.
+Please note that tidewalks are included in a separate funding set-aide not shown here.
 Based on the projects shown, please provide your thoughts on the balance of projects.
-Would you like to see: SURFACE TRANSPORTATION PROJECTS (ROADWAY, BICYCLE, PEDESTRIAN) Intersections along a road
+Would you like to see:

+SURFACE TRANSPORTATION PROJECTS (ROADWAY, BICYCLE, PEDESTRIAN) The 2050 DeKalb Unified Plan includes a primary categories ific project of

-Intersection improvements - includes individual intersection improvements and safety enhancements at a singular location
+- The cost denancement of the relation of the second se - Intersections along a road Intersection improvements includes individual intersection improvements and safety enhancements at a singular location Multiuse trails or sidepaths can be used by cyclists and pedestrians

-Multiuse trails or sidepaths - can be used by cyclists and pedestrians The map below represents some of the roadway corridor projects of interest to Dekids County, of the 16 roadway corridor projects, please check up 16 4 that you think the County should prioritize.
-K- Redan Road Capacity Improvement from Elder Lane to S Hairston Road M - SR 12/US 278 Operational Improvement from Dekalb Medical Parkway to Gragatone Court ~ The map below represents some of the intersection projects of interest to DeKalb County.
+The map below represents some of the readway corridor projects of interest to Pekilb County, of the 16 readway corridor projects of interest to Pekilb County, of the 16 readway corridor projects please check up to 4 that you think the County should prior fitze.
+B: Weally Chepiel Boad Capabity Improvement, from Drimg Boad to Flut Should Piel Weag Discovery County should prior fitze.

+K- Redan Road Capacity Improvement from Elder Lane to S Hairston Road

+M SR 12/US 278 Operational Improvement from Dekalb Medical Parkway to Gragstone Court

+The map below represents some of the intersection projects of interest to DeKalb County.
 Of the 14 intersection projects, please check up to 4 that you think the County should prioritize.

-Regarding future transit investments in DeKalb County, what is your Make large investments in a few priority corridors